[Skip Header and Navigation] [Jump to Main Content]

 Yes, you will find a selection of challenging and entertaining exercises in both newspapers.
 Visit our website to see samples.

-If you order a subscription with a Print + Audio CD, you will receive it with each issue.
+If you order a subscription with a Print + Audio, you will receive an audio link for each issue.
 Our online edition also includes audio files.

 No, "Bereshit" and "Yanshuf" are apolitical and do not have a religious agenda.

-9 What does the CD include, and is it mandatory to purchase it?
+What does the Audio Supplement include, and is it mandatory to purchase it?

-The CDs offer an article by article narration of the entire newspaper.
+The Audio Supplement offers an article by article narration of the entire newspaper.
 Reading at a reasonable pace, Israeli narrators emphasize correct pronunciation.
-It is not mandatory to purchase the CD subscription; however, if you are interested in speaking Hebrew correctly and want to understand Hebrew-speakers and improve fluency, it is highly recommended.
+It is not mandatory to purchase the Audio Supplement; however, if you are interested in speaking Hebrew correctly and want to understand Hebrew-speakers and improve fluency, it is highly recommended.

 Hebrew Level